 AYCC acknowledges that the impacts of climate change are being felt first and worst by the people who have done the least to contribute to the problem and who have the least ability to adapt.
-We strive to elevate the voices of these people, support these communities to lead the solutions that make sense for them and work for solutions to climate change that are just and don’t exacerbate or embed the structural injustices that are the root cause of climate change.
+We strive to elevate the voices of these people, support these communities to lead the solutions that make sense for them and work for solutions to climate change that are fair and don’t exacerbate or embed the structural injustices that are the root cause of climate change.

 We are a movement, and young people will be at the forefront